-Journaling is great as a creative outlet, a place to vent, to process ideas, and to understand yourself better.
+Journaling is great as a creative outlet, a place to vent, process ideas, and understand yourself better.
 There is no “right” way to journal and the important thing is just to get started!
 If you’re looking for some ideas to begin, check out our post about creative journaling!

 Talk to someone.

 It doesn’t matter if you talk to a friend, a family member, or a trained professional- the important thing is just to get your feelings out of your system.
-Having a therapist or counselor is a great third-party perspective who can often give you unique suggestions and create a plan for improvement.
+Having a therapist or counsellor is a great third-party perspective who can often give you unique suggestions and create a plan for improvement.

-For many people, though, a therapist may be outside of their budget, so this is where either finding local free resources or talking to a trusted love one can help.
-They may not be able to provide the same level of support or guidance that a professional can, but can often make you feel loved and heard, which can come a long way to helping you calm down.
+For many people, though, a therapist may be outside of their budget, so this is where either finding local free resources or talking to a trusted loved one can help.
+They may not be able to provide the same level of support or guidance that a professional can, but can often make you feel loved and heard, which can come a long way to help you calm down.

 One of the great things about talking to your loved ones about your concerns is that it can often strengthen your relationship.
-It takes a great deal of trust to share your concerns with someone and it provides them the opportunity to be kind and helpful!
+It takes a great deal of trust to share your concerns with someone and it provides them with the opportunity to be kind and helpful!